kawiraaa/tb-analysis/README.md

 ---

 ### 4. Age Distribution Analysis
-Insight: Young adults (18–30 years) show a higher proportion of treatment failure compared to other age groups, indicating this group may require additional adherence support.
+Insight: Young adults (18–30 years) have higher treatment failure rates and may need more support to stay on treatment.

 ```sql
 SELECT Age_Group, Final_Treatment_Outcome,